 toilet paper and a towel for drying my hands at the sink in the

-It's not fancy, but it works.
+This is not fancy, but it works.

-It's the "little things" like
+It is "little things" like

 storage and added safety that make my Seaweed special.
 By raising